 Some other scientists have figured out different reasons for their glow.
 Douglas Gaffin from the University of Oklahoma offers a fascinating theory.

-He is of the opinion that scorpions gleam to transform the soft light from the stars and moon into the color which they are able to see best- blue or green.
+He thinks that scorpions gleam to transform the soft light from the stars and moon into the color which they can see best- blue or green.

 Gaffin further suggests that the reason for this could be to find hiding spots.
 By sensing light, the scorpions can easily find spots where they can hide.
-Anything that emits shade upon the scorpion skin could lower their glow and become a potential hiding spot.
+Anything that emits shade upon the scorpion’s skin could lower its glow and become a potential hiding spot.

-Gaffin further believes that the scorpion’s entire body, from the tail to the pincers, stores UV light and turns it into green-blue wavelengths.
-These signals can also be passed to the brain through a cluster of nerves, which are laid out on the animal’s entire body.
+Gaffin further believes that the scorpion’s entire body stores UV light and turns it into green-blue wavelengths from the tail to the pincers.
+These signals can also be passed to the brain through a cluster of nerves laid out on the animal’s entire body.

-If this is possible, it signifies that a scorpion gleam can increase the surface area around its eye by a thousand times, which further indicates that the entire scorpion could be one whole eye.
+If possible, it signifies that a scorpion’s gleam can increase the surface area around its eye by a thousand times, indicating that the entire scorpion could be one whole eye.